Christmas cake: Europe

 In Germany, Stollen, a traditional German fruitcake, is popular.
 During the Christmas season, it's also called Weihnachtsstollen or Christstollen.

-In Italy, Panettone, a sweet sourdough bread with a distinct cupola shape, is traditionally eaten at Christmas.
+In Italy, Panettone, a sweet bread with a distinct cupola shape, is traditionally eaten at Christmas.
 It contains raisins and candied citrus fruit and is prepared meticulously over several days.
-Pandoro is a typically a Veronese product.
-Is traditionally shaped like a frustum with an eight-pointed star section.
+Pandoro is a typically Veronese product traditionally shaped like a frustum with an eight-pointed star section.
 The "Pandolce Genovese" is also a famous Christmas cake.
 The name "Genovese" refers to its city of origin, Genoa.
-It is similar to a British fruitcake, but less tall and more crumbly.
+It is similar to a fruitcake, but not as tall and crumblier.

-In France, Belgium, Switzerland, French Canada, Luxembourg and Lebanon a Bûche de noël (Yule log cake) is the traditional Christmas cake.
+In France, Belgium, Switzerland, French Canada, Luxembourg, and Lebanon, a Bûche de noël (Yule log) is the traditional Christmas cake.
 They are light sponge cakes covered with a layer of butter cream flavoured with chocolate, coffee and Grand Marnier.
-Then rolled, covered with another layer of butter cream which is streaked and sprinkled with powdered sugar to simulate a log of wood covered with snow.
+Then it is rolled and covered with another layer of butter cream, which is streaked and sprinkled with caster sugar to simulate a log of wood covered with snow.

-The Yule Log cakes are often garnished with Christmas-themed sugar or plastic decorations.

-Its origins comes from the large wooden log called Yule Log that was burned in the hearth for several days at Christmas time since at least the Middle Ages throughout Europe and a French pastry chef to represent in the form of dessert in the nineteenth century.
+Yule Logs are often garnished with Christmas-themed sugar or plastic decorations.
+Its origin is the large wooden log called Yule Log that was burned in the hearth for several days at Christmas time from at least the Middle Ages throughout Europe and a French pastry chef to represent in the form of dessert in the 19th century.
 It contains no fruit.

+In Portugal and Brazil, Bolo Rei, which translates to "King Cake" in English, is a traditional Portuguese and Brazilian Christmas cake.
+It is typically enjoyed during the Christmas season and is known for its rich and sweet flavor.
+The cake is round with a hole in the center, resembling a crown.
+It is often decorated with candied fruits, nuts, and powdered sugar.

+The Bolo Rei is made with a rich dough that includes ingredients like eggs, sugar, butter, and sometimes port wine or brandy for flavor.
+It may also contain nuts, candied fruits, and raisins.
+The hole in the center is usually filled with a variety of dried fruits and nuts.

+In Portugal, it is a popular tradition to include a fava bean in the cake.
+Whoever finds the bean in their slice is considered to have good luck for the coming year.
+Additionally, a small trinket or figurine is sometimes hidden in the cake, and the person who finds it is said to be the king or queen of the celebration.

+Bolo Rei is often enjoyed with family and friends during the Christmas season, and it holds cultural significance in Portuguese and Brazilian holiday traditions.

+In Eastern Europe, such as Moldova and Romania, variations of Pasca and Cozonac are made for the Christmas and New Year Holiday.
+Other variations such as Kulich are made in Russia and Paska in Ukraine, and other Eastern European countries.
+They are enriched type of breads that, similar to the Panettone, may contain or not dry fruits and other desired fillings.